jtmerritt/BeSocial/README.md

 - Done!
 Generate graph of communicaton data for display per contact.
         - https://code.google.com/p/achartengine/
 - Done!
 Fixed bugs with my contacts (Brandy, Tyson) crashing when attempting to look at them.
+- Done!
+Make the load contact logs (sms and call) an async task.
+This was the start of breaking up ContactDetailFragment into mutilple files.